Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 main();
 ```

-### Recognize Linked Entities
+### Entity Linking

 A "Linked" entity is one that exists in a knowledge base (such as Wikipedia).
-The `recognizeLinkedEntities` operation can disambiguate entities by determining which entry in a knowledge base they likely refer to (for example, in a piece of text, does the word "Mars" refer to the planet, or to the Roman god of war).
+The `EntityLinking` action can disambiguate entities by determining which entry in a knowledge base they likely refer to (for example, in a piece of text, does the word "Mars" refer to the planet, or to the Roman god of war).
 Linked entities contain associated URLs to the knowledge base that provides the definition of the entity.

 ```javascript
 const { TextAnalysisClient, AzureKeyCredential } = require("@azure/ai-text-analytics");